top of page

 An ingrown toenail occurs when the edge or corner of the nail grows into the soft tissue alongside the nail bed.
 This common condition can result from multiple causes:

-Improper Nail Trimming: Cutting toenails too short or rounding the edges instead of trimming straight across encourages thse nail edge to grow into the skin.
+Improper Nail Trimming: Cutting toenails too short or rounding the edges instead of trimming straight across encourages these nail edge to grow into the skin.

 Tight Footwear: Shoes that squeeze the toes create pressure that causes the nail to curl into surrounding tissue.
 This is especially common with tight dress shoes or sports cleats.